 Lesson #7 - Storytelling is good

-We’ve always been interested in storytelling.
-But, it’s only as we’ve been writing and editing blogs, that we’ve seen how much value it adds to writing content.
+We’ve always loved storytelling.
+But, it’s only as we’ve been writing and editing blogs, we’ve seen how much value it adds to writing content.

 That’s not to say every article we write tells a story.
 But using a story to bring an important point to life usually lifts the quality of the writing.
 It’s an important skill for writers and for marketers.

-And even if sometimes, we just add stories because they are funny or entertaining (like our spell-check email above), then that’s all good too.
+And even if sometimes, we just add stories because they’re funny or entertaining (like our spell-check email above), then that’s all good too.

 Blogs aren’t meant to be a dry read like a text book.
 They’re a much lighter, more human way to bring points to life.
 Use storytelling and different story types to be more human in what you say.